(lenalidomide) Capsules, for Oral Use

 Hematologic Toxicity (Neutropenia and Thrombocytopenia)

 REVLIMID can cause significant neutropenia and thrombocytopenia.
 Eighty percent of patients with del 5q myelodysplastic syndromes had to have a dose delay/reduction during the major study.
 Thirty-four percent of patients had to have a second dose delay/reduction.
-Grade 3 or 4 hematologic toxicity was seen in 80% of patients enrolled in the study.
+Grade 3 or 4 hematologic toxicity was n in 80% of patients enrolled in the study.
 Patients on therapy for del 5q myelodysplastic syndromes should have their complete blood counts monitored weekly for the first 8 weeks of therapy and at least monthly thereafter.
 Patients may require dose interruption and/or reduction.
 Patients may require use of blood product support and/or growth factors [see DOSAGE AND ADMINISTRATION].

 REVLIMID, a thalidomide analogue, is an immunomodulatory agent with antiangiogenic and antineoplastic properties.
 The chemical name is 3(4-amino-1-oxo 1,3-dihydro-2H-isoindol-2-yl) piperidine-2,6-dione and it has the following chemical structure: